richard-taylor/auxo/README.md

 The most useful agents are:

+* CubingAgent - checks for newly posted competitions on the WCA site.
 * HashWebAgent - checks for any changes in a web page.
 * KinchAgent - checks the ranking and score of a person on the Kinch Ranks.